carlospolop/docker_auth_profiler/README.md

 ## Update docker endpoints
 The script `download_endpoints.py` will download and parse all the endpoints from https://docs.docker.com/engine/api/v1.40.yaml.

-If you want to update the endpoints, start by **executing that script**.
+If you want to update the endpoints, start by **executing that script** then grab the generated json and update the `docker_auth_profiler.go` file.

 ## More Info